gibwork/gibwork-docs/how-it-works/tipping.md

 # Tipping
 Tipping is an exciting new feature on GibWork that empowers open-source maintainers to reward the valuable efforts of contributors.
-As a open source maintainer, you have the opportunity to reward your community outside of bounties and other traditional methods.
+As a open-source maintainer, you have the opportunity to reward your community outside of bounties and other traditional methods.

 ## Why is tipping important?